bahmutov/dont-break/README.md

 ## Use

-* Create `.dont-break` file in the root of your package, list module names (one per line) that you would like to test.
+* Create `.dont-break.json` file in the root of your package, list module names that you would like to test as an array.
 * Run `dont-break` any time to test latest version of each dependent module against the curent code

 Picking projects to test manually is a judgement call.
 Dont-break can fetch top N most downloaded